Stephen M. Schwebel: Post International Court of Justice career

-Since the end of his tenure on the International Court of Justice, Schwebel has acted as counsel, mediator and independent arbitrator in disputes that have involved commercial, corporate and public international law.
-He has been appointed in 67 arbitral proceedings that have included disputes between states and disputes between states and foreign investors.
+Following the end of his tenure on the International Court of Justice, Schwebel acted as counsel, mediator and independent arbitrator in disputes that involved commercial, corporate and public international law.
+He was appointed in 67 arbitral proceedings that have included disputes between states and disputes between states and foreign investors.
 In October 2010, Schwebel was appointed by the UN Secretary-General Ban Ki-moon as the chairman of the Kishanganga/Neelum River Hydro-Electric Project (Pakistan v.
 India) Arbitration.
 He also acted as counsel and advocate for Colombia in its territorial and maritime delimitation dispute with Nicaragua and for Belize in its territorial, insular and maritime boundary dispute with Guatemala.
 In October 2007, Schwebel was appointed to a three-member tribunal tasked with determining whether or not to annul the award (on jurisdiction) rendered in the dispute between the UK registered firm Malaysian Historical Salvors and the Government of Malaysia.

 Arbitral fora

-Schwebel has been chairman or party appointed arbitrator in International Chamber of Commerce (ICC), International Centre for Settlement of Investment Disputes (ICSID), American Arbitration Association (AAA), Arbitration Institute of the Stockholm Chamber of Commerce (SCC), London Court of International Arbitration (LCIA), Permanent Court of Arbitration (PCA), Japan Commercial Arbitration Association (JCAA) and United Nations Commission on International Trade Law (UNCITRAL) ad hoc proceedings.
+Schwebel was chairman or party appointed arbitrator in International Chamber of Commerce (ICC), International Centre for Settlement of Investment Disputes (ICSID), American Arbitration Association (AAA), Arbitration Institute of the Stockholm Chamber of Commerce (SCC), London Court of International Arbitration (LCIA), Permanent Court of Arbitration (PCA), Japan Commercial Arbitration Association (JCAA) and United Nations Commission on International Trade Law (UNCITRAL) ad hoc proceedings.